louis-bourgeois/pronote-averages-scrapper-ndd/readme.md

-## TODO : Readme.md instructions are not complete : POSTGRESQL DB's implementation is not yet specified.
+## TODO : Readme.md instructions are not complete : POSTGRESQL database's set up is not yet specified.